The Freedom of Information Act gives you the right to request information held by all UK public bodies, including Wiltshire Council.

 Data Protection Act

-The Data Protection Act 1998 gives you the right to access your own personal data, for more information see our Data Protection section.
+The Data Protection Act 1998 gives you the right to access your own personal data, for more information see our information on Data Protection.

 How to make a request for information

-If you wish to make a request for information, you will need to do so in writing, by email to email@example.com or post, to the Corporate Information Team, Wiltshire Council, County Hall, Trowbridge, Wiltshire, BA14 8JN.
+If you wish to make a request for information, you will need to email firstname.lastname@example.org or post to:

-Please provide a clear description of the information you require, your name and contact details.
+Please provide a clear description of the information you need, your name and your contact details.

-Work is charged at £25 per hour, under 18 hours of work is free of charge.
+Work is charged at £25 per hour but under 18 hours of work is free of charge.
 Photocopying and postal charges may apply.